 It is awfully long for saying nothing of substance.

 Hi Gem Team,

-I’m an administrative professional for a VP at a large technology company looking to make a big impact in an emerging tech start up.
-As you can see from my resume, I have held a wide variety roles, and I see this position at Gem as an opportunity for me to embrace my passion for being an assistant while flexing many other muscles by event planning, office management, culture building, and more!
+I’m an administrative professional for a VP at a large technology company looking to make a big impact in an emerging tech startup.
+As you can see from my resume, I have held a wide variety of roles, and I see this position at Gem as an opportunity for me to embrace my passion for being an assistant while flexing many other muscles by event planning, office management, culture building, and more!